pl3onasm/Peano/README.md

 # Peano database

 This database provides the necessary predicates in order to do some basic arithmetic with Peano numbers in Prolog.
 It uses important techniques such as tail-recursion, accumulator-passing, wrapper predicates, and the use of the is/2 predicate, and so may serve as a good example when studying these techniques in a course on Logic Programming.
+Obviously, this is just meant as a theoretical exercise, and certainly not as a practical way to do arithmetic in Prolog.

 ## 🔹 Example queries for the Peano database